25 Species of Animals in Cancun: Discover Mexico Wildlife

 Where to see flamingos in Mexico

-One of the most popular places to spot flamingos is at Rio Lagartos, on the Yucatan Coast.
+One of the most popular places to spot flamingos is at Rio Lagartos on the Yucatan Coast.

 Here visitors can find large flocks of pink flamingos wading in shallow waters and feasting on crustaceans and small fish with their long curved beaks, especially during their nesting season between March and June.